Teaching English as a Foreign Language (TEFL) Teacher

 • Collaborating with local teachers by co-planning and co-teaching;

-• Motivating students to learn English and introducing creative thinking techniques that integrate themes such as malaria prevention, food security, hygiene & sanitation, and gender equity;
+• Motivating students to learn English by integrating themes such as malaria prevention, food security, hygiene & sanitation, and gender equity;

 • Helping students practice their English skills;

 • Participating in weekly faculty meetings, grading and supervising exams;